SAP-samples/teched2023-IN268/exercises/ex0/README.md

    <br>![](/exercises/ex0/images/Login.png)

 3. In the SAP Integration Suite landing page, scroll down to Capabilities, and select Create Requests from the Assess Migration Scenarios tile.
-4.
   <br>![](/exercises/ex0/images/Access_Migration_Scenarios.png)

 ## Checkout Configuration for Process Orchestration System

-After completing these steps you will be able to test the connection to your Process Orchestration system.
+After completing these steps you will be able to test the connection to your SAP Process Orchestration system.
 Additionally, we will also walk you through the steps on how to set up your own PO system.
 This will help you to do the setup on your own landscape.

 Note: For this exercise, the connection to a cloud connector running on the CAL system has been established, the PO system is connected to the SAP Integration Suite tenant and you do not have Admin roles to add a new system.

 1. Navigate to Settings and Select J2EE System to view the details.
    <br>![](/exercises/ex0/images/View_PO_System.png)

-2. For this exercise, system setup is already done and you click on Test Connection to check the connection to PO system.
+2. For this exercise, the system setup is already done and you can click on Test Connection to check the connection to PO system.
    <br>![](/exercises/ex0/images/Test_PO_Con.png)

-3. In the Migration Assessment Application, the page now displays information about the Integration Directory and, optionally, the Enterprise Services Repository you connected to your previously created system.
+Note: In the Migration Assessment Application, the page now displays information about the Integration Directory and, optionally, the Enterprise Services Repository you connected to your previously created system.

-4. In the Migration Assessment Application, navigate to Configure > Rules.
+3. In the Migration Assessment Application, navigate to Configure > Rules.
    <br>![](/exercises/ex0/images/Configure_Rule.png)

 Here you can find a list of rules predefined by SAP.
 Rules are a set of characteristics according to which the application evaluates whether an integration scenario can be migrated and what effort you can expect.

 Note: Currently, you can’t add custom rules or edit the standard rules.
 You can only view the standard rules.

-5. As an example, select the rule SenderAdapterType
+4. As an example, select the rule SenderAdapterType
    <br>![](/exercises/ex0/images/Select_Sender_Adapter_Type.png)

 Here, you can see all the parameters of the rules, such as Rule Match Value, Assessment Category, and the Weight assigned to each rule match value.
 Based on these weights, the application calculates the estimated effort, which means that some parameters, and therefore rules, have a bigger influence on the final estimation than others.